totallynothenry/15-466-f22-game6/README.md

 # How To Play:

-Each player controls a mallets  with `W``A``S``D` keys.
+Each player controls a mallets  with `W` `A` `S` `D` keys.
 The objective is to score goals on the opponent.
 The score is displayed on the right side of the table.
-Players can agree on their own Best-Of-N rule for who is the winner.
+Players can agree on their own Best-Of-X rule for who is the winner.

 The strategy of the game is very similar to normal air hockey in that you want to strike the puck in a direction that sends it around the opponent's mallet and into their goal.
 However, defense in quantum air hockey is slightly different.
-Since all puck copies collapse when any single one is struck, one can often prevent goals by aggressively striking the puck.
-However, randomly striking the puck will often result in own-goaling!
+Since all puck copies collapse when any single one is struck, one can often prevent goals by aggressively striking the nearest copy.

 # Sources: